All Episodes

 We haven't discussed this much, but this media that he faced out, I've never seen a more vicious, a more brutal, a more bigoted, a more unprofessional journalistic malpractice campaign aimed at Barack Obama.

-I'm just stunned that nobody charged the drive-bys with racism here the way he was treated.
+I'm just stunned that nobody charged the drive-bys with racism here, the way he was treated.

-And so now the drive-by-s, I guess you're feeling a little guilty here because they're now putting out a story how Obama can win over the media.
+And so now the drive-bys, I guess you're feeling a little guilty here because they're now putting out a story how Obama can win over the media.

-This has to be this has to be Scott Ott.
+This has to be Scott Utt.

 This has to be some satirist writing this.

-This did and I read it, and they are damn serious.
+And I read it, and they are damn serious.

 Oh, by the way, Obama's favorite country, China, tells rich polluting nations to change their lifestyle.

-This is by Chris Buckley and Emma Graham Harris, and Chinese Premier Wen Jibao said rich nations must abandon their unsustainable lifestyle to fight climate change and expand help to poor nations bearing the brunt of worsening droughts and rising sea levels.
+Chinese Premier Win Jibao said rich nations must abandon their unsustainable lifestyle to fight climate change and expand help to poor nations bearing the brunt of worsening droughts and rising sea levels.

 The sea levels are not rising.

-We're a growing economy.
+We're growing the economy.

-And I think that he'll Listen to them.
+And I think that he'll listen to them.

 Here's Tom in Evansville, Indiana.